Vitor20s/hello-world/README.md

 Hi humans!

-My name is Vitor and I like to learn code
+My name is Vitor and I like to learn code.

 If this all...
+For a while.